Hamzam157/Analyzing_Olympic_Data/README.md

 # Analyzing Olympic Data from 1928-2012 and Drawing Insights using Hypothesis Testing

+Please note: *1896-1924 Olympics data was inconclusive* Therefore, insights from 1928-2012 are more accurate for this analyis

 Python Libraries Used:-
                       Pandas (To import , merge and clean Data) Scipy (To run stastical Tests on our Data)